Gabriel-PF/StockApp/readme.md

 - POST /auth/logout

-  - body: (empty)
+  -  redirects to / if user logged out

-- GET /events
+- GET /beverages

-  - renders the event list + the create form
+  - renders the beverages list + the create form
+  - Check role of user ( isLoggedIn for "runner", isAdmin for "Admin")

-- POST /events/create
+- POST /beverages/create

-  - redirects to / if user is anonymous
+  - redirects to / if user is "runner"
+  If user is "admin" redirects to the form:
   - body:
     - name
+    - type
+    - size
-    - date
+    - selling price
-    - location
+    - buying price
-    - description
+    - quantity

-- GET /events/:id
+- GET /beverages/list

+  - renders the beverages created

+- POST /beverages/list
+  - redirects to /bar if user is "runner" or "admin" and send the beverage to the bar
+  - body: (empty - the user is already stored in the session)

+ GET /bar

+  - renders the beverages sent to bar to be sold

+- POST /beverages/send-to-bar
+  - redirects to /bar if user is "runner" or "admin" and send the beverage to the the bar view.
+  - body: (empty - the user is already stored in the session)

+GET /sold

-  - renders the event detail page
+  - renders the beverages sent to bar to be sold
-  - includes the list of attendees
-  - attend button if user not attending yet

-- POST /events/:id/attend
+- POST /beverages/send-to-sold
-  - redirects to / if user is anonymous
+  - redirects to /sold if user is "runner" or "admin" and send the beverage to the the sold view.
   - body: (empty - the user is already stored in the session)